chris-bc/site/_posts/2015-05-05-router-mod-with-dd-wrt.md

 ### Why bother?
 The answer used to be *"because you can"*.
 When Linksys first published the source code for their firmware it took the world by storm.

-OK, OK.
-Let me rephrase.
+OK, let me rephrase.
 It took the Linux-using, free software-loving portion of the software development community by storm.
 But, you know, that's still pretty significant.

 At the time it was little more than an enforced release because they were using some GPL'd libraries (and my half-hearted attempts to even get it to compile were fruitless).
 But over time cleverer people and cross compilers put together [DD-WRT](http://www.dd-wrt.com) and [OpenWRT](https://openwrt.org) custom firmware releases.
 Over time they developed and diverged, and were joined by a lot of other options.